// mock server

 2. Start the mock server on a local port

-3. Switch your active environment to a mock base URL such as http://localhost:3000
+3. Switch your active environment to the mock base URL

 4. Run your frontend, tests, or external client against the mocked routes

-5. Refine custom responses and delays until the behavior matches your scenario
+5. Refine custom responses and delays until the behaviour matches your scenario

 Troubleshooting